Craig Carpenter says he is not the jack-of-all-trades, he’s the master of one—and that suits him just fine.

 Faced with a potential shortage of skilled workers, it creates a backlog of business and affects their direct sale process, putting them out-of-touch with non-storm-related business.
 When the skies clear, those customers might have moved along.

-“Normally it’s a good problem for companies that are the ‘storm chasers,’ but it throws our business out of whack,” Carpenter clarifies.
+“Normally it’s a good problem for companies that are the ‘storm chasers,’ but it throws our business out of whack,” Carpenter says.

 To establish order amid the chaos and deliver customer service beyond whatever external factors affect the business climate, the company took the initiative; it assigned two members of their team to address only storm-related concerns, allowing the rest of the sales team to attend to business as usual.
 Carpenter says they also made a big commitment to train employees in best practices and upgraded computer software to make the whole customer-service experience seamless.